This is Post 2 in the ‘Meditation Guidance’ series.

 Meditation is often experienced as requiring an enormous amount of effort, and a sustained application of effort over many years.
 This is not necessarily the case if we approach meditation as I am presenting it.
 In this approach, we acknowledge that the transformative power is in Consciousness itself – not in the personal will.
 The main effort that is required however, is in the initial period of study of the archetypal structure of Consciousness, which is needed to establish a framework for the process of self-enquiry.
 The initial self-enquiry does require subtle effort, but once the recognition of Consciousness has started to take place, the process is inherently rewarding and motivating.
 Consciousness itself has the power to bring us into states of integration, focus, and mental and emotional stability.
 We need only to open ourselves – tentatively at first, and at the pace of our own choosing – to that power.

 The meditation hall of a Tibetan monastery is called a gompa, and the word ‘gom’ means ‘familiarisation’.
 The meditation hall is therefore ‘a place of familiarisation’ – a place where we familiarise ourselves with Consciousness.
 Almost all of the vast variety of Tibetan religious practices can be thought of as expressions, often extremely rich and overwhelmingly complex expressions, of this aim.
-One of my aims in my ‘Mandala of Love’ book and in these articles in this “Meditation Guidance’ series has been to distil the wisdom of that tradition, while setting its understandings in a universal framework that is psychological rather than metaphysical, so that it is more fully available to the modern world.
+One of the aims of this ‘Mandala of Love’ website and of these articles in this ‘Meditation Guidance’ series has been to distill the wisdom of that tradition, while setting its understandings in a universal framework that are psychological rather than metaphysical, so that it is more fully available to the modern world.
 This is the method of archetypal psychology – the psychological perspective that we associate with Carl Jung.

 There is both great power and great humility in the Tibetan attitude to the self-enquiry process – which combines a complete acceptance that the Divine is ultimately unknowable, with a passionate desire to become deeply familiar with it.
 This is surely an attitude to take comfort from, and to aspire to, for anyone who would wish to practice meditation.